 Business and Technical DevOps Benefits for Your Project

 Modern tech companies ignoring a DevOps business model are doomed to failure.
-They'll soon be surpassed by competitors: startups which have paid attention to this issue; therefore their products are being released faster, and their servers aren't being idled by a malfunction or during maintenance periods.
+They'll soon be surpassed by competitors: startups that have paid attention to this issue; therefore their products are being released faster, and their servers aren't being idled by a malfunction or during maintenance periods.

 But what is meant by DevOps?
 The word sounds unfamiliar, intriguing... and rather obscure.
 Don't worry!
 We're going to illuminate you on the topic.